Key Takeaways

 These options make it easier for your security team to work together, find and deal with risks quickly, and see what's going on across your entire infrastructure.
 Endpoint device security is important for companies to avoid surprises from cybercriminals and to protect themselves in a seamless and proactive way.

-Endpoint devices let you get into a company's systems and info.
+Endpoint devices let you get into a company's systems and information.
 Surprisingly, endpoints are where 90% of successful hacks and 70% of data breaches start.
 Hackers take advantage of weak spots, especially when companies only use old protection software or centralized security measures.

-More and more businesses are letting employees work from home and on the go, which means more connections and a greater need for multi-layered security solutions.
+More businesses are letting employees work from home and on the go, which means more connections and a greater need for multi-layered security solutions.
 These solutions not only keep data safe, but they also make sure that companies follow the rules in their business.
 This protects their reputation and keeps them from having to pay a lot of money for problems.

 If you don't protect endpoints, new threats can get in and threaten the data that modern companies depend on.
 Endpoint device security gives businesses the multiple layers of safety they need to fight both internal and external threats.